plt-tud/r43ples/README.md

 The SPARQL query defines whether only a revision is queried, or a new revision needs to be created.
 Furthermore, the service provides an interface for revision management and the import or export of data from the Computer Aided Engineering tools.

-The javdoc can be found at [http://plt-tud.github.io/r43ples/javadoc/](http://plt-tud.github.io/r43ples/javadoc/).
+The javadoc can be found at the [website](http://plt-tud.github.io/r43ples) under [http://plt-tud.github.io/r43ples/javadoc/](http://plt-tud.github.io/r43ples/javadoc/).

 A running test server should be available under [http://eatld.et.tu-dresden.de:9998/r43ples/sparql](http://eatld.et.tu-dresden.de:9998/r43ples/sparql)